 Replacing a toilet seat isn't difficult, but it's not intuitive either so you're better off setting aside a 2 hour time slot and hopefully you'll finish faster and feel successful.
-It's when you don't allow enough time, rush to get done that you run into problems and end up taking more time to redo some/all of the work.
+It's when you don't allow enough time and rush, that you run into problems and end up taking more time to redo some/all of the work.

 - Buy a new toilet seat the right size and color.
 To be safe, make a template of your current seat and take it to the store as there are long, oblong seats and short, round ones and …